RebelToolbox/RebelDocumentation/development/compiling/build_for_android.rst

 .. note::

     This page describes how to build Rebel Engine for Android.
-    If you want to export your game for Android, see :ref:`doc_exporting_for_android`.
+    If you want to export your game for Android, see :doc:`/tutorials/export/exporting_for_android`.
-    If you want to create a custom build for Android, also see :ref:`doc_exporting_for_android`.
+    If you want to create a custom build for Android, also see :doc:`/tutorials/export/exporting_for_android`.
     If you want to contribute to Rebel Engine's Android platform, keep reading.

 To build Rebel Engine for Android, you will need to: